-'''

 with-foreign-object (var type) &body body => form-return

-'''

-type The type of foreign object to allocate.
-This parameter is evaluated.

-form-return The result of evaluating the body.
+var The variable name to bind. type The type of foreign object to allocate.
+This parameter is evaluated. form-return The result of evaluating the body .

 This function wraps the allocation, binding, and destruction of a foreign object.
 On CMUCL and Lispworks platforms the object is stack allocated for efficiency.
 Benchmarks show that AllegroCL performs much better with static allocation.